 How do you get through a Bachelor of Nursing placement?

-Your lecturers will work with you in class so that you are thoroughly prepared for your placement.
+Your lecturers will work with you in class so that you’re thoroughly prepared for your placement.
 Plus, you will have already studied the clinical field in advance.
-At the training facility, you will be placed under the supervision and guidance of a facilitator or a senior staff member.
-You may also be partnered with a nurse or healthcare worker throughout your experience.
-You will always be fully supported by experienced professionals who can answer all your questions and guide you every step of the way.
+At the training facility, you will be placed under the supervision of a facilitator or a senior staff member.
+You might also be partnered with a nurse or healthcare worker.
+This means that throughout your placement, you will always be fully supported by experienced professionals who can answer all your questions and guide you every step of the way.

 Clinical placements give you the chance to practice in a variety of healthcare settings, building practical skills and broadening knowledge.
 You’ll gain genuine insights into the diverse Nursing career pathways available to you when you graduate with a Bachelor of Nursing.